 The best help is often close at hand so if you have problems, try talking to your local contacts, tour operator representative or hotel management.

-You can contact the emergency services in Switzerland by dialling the following numbers:
+You can contact the emergency services in Switzerland by dialling 112.
+Specific emergency numbers are:

 Our tips for Safe Travels:

 - Get comprehensive travel insurance that covers all your planned activities.

 - Register your details with us so that we can contact you quickly if there’s an unforeseen crisis like a natural disaster or a family emergency.